subirbiswas86/BatteryManagement/README.md

 	3. The driver program

 2.1 The Battery Pack
 The battery pack is the main component of the system.
 A battery pack consists 3 different batteries and equal number of switches.
-A battery pack can be connected with a load and then it will run the circuit and update individual battries and switches status.
+A battery pack can be connected with a load and then it will run the circuit and update individual batteries and switches status.

 2.1.1 Batteries
 The batteries is the fundamental element of a battery pack.
 A battery consists of a voltage source and an internal series resistance.
 The battery has its own characteristics like discharge curve, capacity and voltage.